Halstonberg

 Litigation costs in Iowa are moderate: $20,000 to $95,000 through preliminary injunction is a reasonable range.

-What Iowa employees should know
+What should Iowa employees know about non-compete agreements?

 Your non-compete is subject to a three-part test: it must be reasonably necessary to protect the employer's business, not unreasonably restrictive of your rights, and not prejudicial to the public interest.
 The second and third prongs give you defenses that don't exist in the most employer-friendly states.